lucas-varela/Bodiless-JS/packages/cx-editors/doc/RichText.md

-# CX Rich Text Editor Component
+# CanvasX Rich Text Editor Component

-The CX Rich Text Editor Component is based on the [BodilessJS Rich Text Editor Component](/Components/Editors/RichText).
+The CanvasX Rich Text Editor Component is based on the [BodilessJS Rich Text Editor Component](/Components/Editors/RichText).
 While Bodiless Rich Text is a generic rich text editor (RTE) component with tokens that can be combined however you choose, CX Rich Text builds upon it, providing a sensible default combination of its generic [CanvasX tokens](../../CX_Elements/), to help meet typical site-use expectations.

 By default, the only option available for the CX Rich Text Editor is the _Full_ Rich Text Editor.